janjanbaj/academic-website/public/static/academic.typ

   date: "2025",
   location: "Lexington, Virginia & Remote"
 )
-- Selected for a competitive, fully-funded research program to investigate *Online Scheduling algorithms* with _Dr.Kefu Lu_.
+- Was selected for a competitive, fully-funded research program to investigate *Online Scheduling algorithms* with _Dr.Kefu Lu_.
 - *Co-authoring a paper* (_in preparation_) *proving a $(1 + epsilon)$-speed algorithm* that yields a *$O(1\/epsilon^2)$* competitive throughput bound for parallel online scheduling within a Speedup curve model.

 - Learned and used the framework for *competitive analysis* and particularly methods of *resource augmentation* to prove reasonable competitive bounds against an adversarial optimal algorithm.